Table of Contents

 The median age of presentation of CNS tumors in children is estimated to be around 9 years with male predominance in the ratio of boys to girls of 1.2:1.

-The location of CNS tumors is usually within the brain (95.3 % of the cases) while the remainder of the patients have spinal tumors.
+The location of CNS tumors is usually within the brain (95.3 % of the cases) while the remainder of the patients has spinal tumors.
 Brain tumors in children are more likely to be in the supratentorial compartment compared to the infratentorial compartment.
 The most common site for supratentorial tumors in children is the cerebral hemisphere itself, while infratentorial tumors are commonly found in the cerebellum.

 Primary CNS tumors are more common compared to secondary metastatic disease to the brain in children.